stap(1) — Linux manual page

 subdirectories are also searched.
 These subdirectories are

-order to allow more kernel-version-specific scripts to override
+to allow more kernel-version-specific scripts to override less

-finally *.stp.
-Stopping the translator after pass 1 causes it to
+Stopping the translator after pass 1 causes it to print the parse

 In pass 2, the translator analyzes the input script to resolve